fbpx

 • Conduct a thorough search of various databases

-After having assembled a list of search strings based on keywords/inventors/assignee/citation data, the next step is to input these strings on some of the most common databases.
+After assembling a list of search strings based on keywords/inventors/assignee/citation data, the next step is to input these strings into some of the most common databases.

-Below listed are few patent databases where you could conduct a search:
+Below listed are a few patent databases where you could conduct a search:

 Got the overview?
 Now, the important part is using these databases effectively.

-We won’t go into detail on how to conduct searches on each of these databases, as we have already covered the same in another post.
-If you are curious to figure how to perform a patent search using all the above mediums and don’t want to leave the page, you can download the below PDF covering the material for a later perusal.
+We won’t go into detail on how to conduct searches on each of these databases, as we have already covered this in another post.
+If you want to figure out how to perform a patent search using all the above mediums and don’t want to leave the page, you can download the PDF covering the material below for later perusal.

 • Go beyond Patent Databases

 Prior art is not just confined to existing patents or patent applications.
-All ideas that are publicly available and are publicly disclosed, can be counted as prior art.
+All publicly available and publicly disclosed ideas can be counted as prior art.
 Thus, a comprehensive prior art search should extend beyond patent searching.
 You should also include the following sources in the domain of your invention for a complete search:

 1. Google Scholar search for scholarly publications